Anne Sexton: Poetry

+Sexton and Plath's relationship was short-lived due to Plath's death in 1963.
+Lowell observed, when they were both in his class, that they could benefit from one and other, “the tightly controlled Plath could benefit from Sexton's "looseness."
+When Plath died, Sexton expressed profound feelings of grief, jealousy and betrayal to Orne, saying "Sylvia's death disturbs me.
+Makes me want it too.
+She took something that was mine, that death was mine!
+Of course it was hers too.
+But we both swore off it, the way you swear off smoking."
+To honour their friendship, Sexton wrote 'Sylvia's Death', which was first published in 1963 in TriQuarterly magazine, before being published in her Pulitzer Prize-winning collection, Live or Die, in 1966.

 Sexton's poetic career was encouraged by her mentor W. D. Snodgrass, whom she met at the Antioch Writer's Conference in 1957.
 His poem "Heart's Needle" proved inspirational for her in its theme of separation from his three-year-old daughter.
 Sexton first read the poem at a time when her own young daughter was living with her mother-in-law.
 She, in turn, wrote "The Double Image", a poem which explores the multi-generational relationship between mother and daughter.
-Sexton began writing letters to Snodgrass and they became friends.
+She began writing letters to Snodgrass and they became friends.

 While working with John Holmes, Sexton encountered Maxine Kumin.
 They became good friends and remained so for the rest of Sexton's life.
 Kumin and Sexton rigorously critiqued each other's work and wrote four children's books together.
 In the late 1960s, the manic elements of Sexton's illness began to affect her career, though she still wrote and published work and gave readings of her poetry.
 She collaborated with musicians, forming a jazz-rock group called Her Kind that added music to her poetry.
 Her play Mercy Street, starring Marian Seldes, was produced in 1969 after several years of revisions.
 Sexton also collaborated with the artist Barbara Swan, who illustrated several of her books.